joaofbjesus/notes/faq.md

 * Stack overflow should be a resource for ideas, not a crutch to help you avoid writing code yourself.
 * [Shay Howe](http://learn.shayhowe.com/) has a good overview of HTML and CSS if you need more than you got in the CS50 and MEAN stack course to feel comfortable with the projects.
 * If you're at a loss for how to figure out the design for a page you're building, reference [Google's Material Design documentation](https://material.google.com/).
 Try to become familar with it by the time you finish the list of resources in this post.
 It will save you from having shoddy looking pages.
-#### If you get lost.
-If this is too hard.
-* Buck up camper - no one said this was easy - it is WORTH IT though.
-* Figure it out.
-Ask for someone to point you in the right direction.
-* Don't Quit.
-* Don't Panic!

 ## How do I deploy a frontend project
 Here are some resources to help you learn how to use surge.sh, you could also use GitHub Pages or any other host you want, but figuring that out is up to you.